-- (A) Reflects a sign-on performance-based equity award, granted to Mr. Ganzi in connection with the commencement of his employment with the Company and designation as our CEO-elect in July 2019, in the amount of 10,000,000 long-term incentive units in the Company's operating partnership ("LTIP Units").
-The LTIP Units will vest if the closing price of the Company's Class A common stock is at or above \$10.00 during regular trading on the New York Stock Exchange over any 90 consecutive trading days during the five-year performance period ending on July 25, 2024. - (B) Includes 1,315,789 shares of performance-based restricted stock units, with a grant date fair value of \$286,842, granted to Mr. Barrack in March 2019 in connection with his then-appointment as our Chief Executive Officer.
-Pursuant to the vesting conditions of the award, Mr. Barrack will have the opportunity to earn 100% of the award if the Company's stock price is equal to or greater than \$11.10, at any time during the performance period ending March 14, 2022. - (4) Pursuant to separation agreements, all of Messrs.
-Hedstrom's, Tangen's and Traenkle's outstanding equity awards subject to time-based vesting conditions were accelerated on December 30, 2020, April 20, 2020 and March 8, 2020, respectively.
+- Reflects a sign-on performance-based equity award, granted to Mr. Ganzi in connection with the commencement of his employment with the Company and designation as our CEO-elect in July 2019, in the amount of 10,000,000 long-term incentive units in the Company's operating partnership ("LTIP Units").
+The LTIP Units will vest if the closing price of the Company's Class A common stock is at or above \$10.00 during regular trading on the New York Stock Exchange over any 90 consecutive trading days during the five-year performance period ending on July 25, 2024. - Includes 1,315,789 shares of performance-based restricted stock units, with a grant date fair value of \$286,842, granted to Mr. Barrack in March 2019 in connection with his then-appointment as our Chief Executive Officer.
+These units terminated without vesting at the end of the performance period on March 14, 2022.